GRAINS-Soybeans, corn resume uptrend after sell-off, set for weekly gains

 As the heavy selling momentum let up, however, soybeans unearthed renewed buying interest that restored most-active March futures to an upward trajectory and on course for their biggest weekly gain since last June.

+Argentina's Buenos Aires grains exchange cut its forecast for the 2021/22 Argentine soybean harvest to 42 million tonnes on Thursday, down from 44 million tonnes previously, due to lower yields and a smaller planting area than originally planned.

+Soybeans have also gained on chart-based buying after nearby prices overcame resistance at $15.50 a bushel to sustain a stretch of nine consecutive positive closes.
+If resistance around $15.60 is cleared, the next targeted range will be $15.72-1/4 to $15.91-1/4, according to Reuters technical analyst Wang Tao.

-Corn and wheat were also supported, though could not match the advances in soybeans, which have been fuelled by concerns that dry field conditions in South America will result to greater demand for U.S. soy supplies later in 2022.
+Corn and wheat were also supported Friday, though could not match the advances in soybeans.

 ((gavin.maguire@thomsonreuters.com; +65 6870 3286;))